-When it comes to dynamic scanning, speed and accuracy are critical factors.
+When it comes to dynamic scanning & black box testing techniques, speed and accuracy are critical factors.
 Developers and security teams have no time for false positives, especially in a world where the time between releases is increasingly compressed.
 Yet a common vulnerability found by dynamic scanners is Cross-Site Scripting (XSS), and these vulnerabilities are often either false positive or missed due to poor coverage.

 So why does this matter?
 Well, first, more injection points (i.e., the parameters or arguments where attacks can be inserted) means there may be more ways to attack the user via XSS attacks.
 For dynamic scanners, this means there is more for the dynamic scanner to test – thus creating the potential for longer scan times.

 Traditional approaches may send a barrage of attack strings to a specific parameter, hoping for at least one of them to fire.
 This could be an XSS attack library of several dozen varieties.
 While this is one way to detect XSS, it’s horribly inefficient:

 Second, Veracode focused on speed.
 To do this, Veracode analyzed the different ways an XSS can trigger a vulnerability and narrowed this down to three contexts: HTML Element, HTML Attribute and Script contexts.

 What’s context?
 Context refers to the location of a Cross-Site Scripting attack within the Document Object Model (DOM).
 The DOM is basically the structure of the web page – some examples below: